siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Programs/resources/ReadMe.txt

 ============================================
 # Package : com.sid.basic_programs
 -------------------------------------
+1. PrimeNumber.java
-1. Check the given number is prime number or not.
+=>	Problem Statement - Check the given number is prime number or not

+2. PalindromeNumber.java
-2. Check the given number is palindrome number or not.
+=>	Problem Statement - Check the given number is palindrome number or not

-3. Implement Fibonacci series.
+3. FibonacciSeries.java
+=>	Problem Statement - Write a program to print Fibonacci series pof given number

 *****************************************************************************************